Skip to content

 Our findings suggest potential for hybrid systems combining both approaches:

-Improving kg-gen output quality through:
+Improving output quality through:

 • Domain-specific training data